Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Update the Auto Scaling group to launch instances that have a storage optimized instance type.
 - [x] Use EC2 Image Builder to prepare an Amazon Machine Image (AMI) that has pre-installed software.

 ### A SysOps administrator has launched a large general purpose Amazon EC2 instance to regularly process large data files.
-The instance has an attached 1 TB General Purpose SSD (gp2) Amazon Elastic Block Store (Amazon EBS) volume.
+The instance has an attached 1 TB `General Purpose SSD (gp2)` Amazon Elastic Block Store (Amazon EBS) volume.
 The instance also is EBS-optimized.
 To save costs, the SysOps administrator stops the instance each evening and restarts the instance each morning.
-When data processing is active, Amazon CloudWatch metrics on the instance show a consistent 3.000 VolumeReadOps.
+When data processing is active, Amazon CloudWatch metrics on the instance show a consistent 3.000 `VolumeReadOps`.
 The SysOps administrator must improve the I/O performance while ensuring data integrity.
 Which action will meet these requirements?

 - [ ] Change the instance type to a large, burstable, general purpose instance.
 - [ ] Change the instance type to an extra large general purpose instance.
-- [ ] Increase the EBS volume to a 2 TB General Purpose SSD (gp2) volume.
+- [ ] Increase the EBS volume to a 2 TB `General Purpose SSD (gp2)` volume.
 - [x] Move the data that resides on the EBS volume to the instance store.

 ### A company runs workloads on 90 Amazon EC2 instances in the `eu-west-1` Region in an AWS account.
 In 2 months, the company will migrate the workloads from `eu-west-1` to the `eu-west-3` Region.
 The company needs to reduce the cost of the EC2 instances.
 The company is willing to make a 1-year commitment that will begin next week.
 The company must choose an EC2 Instance purchasing option that will provide discounts for the 90 EC2 Instances regardless of Region during the 1-year period.
 Which solution will meet these requirements?